iendicott/Home-Assistant/SunSynk Local Control/README.md

 Pre-reqs for this project are the following:

 * Home Assistant has been setup and you are confortable with adding new sensors and plugins.
-* Access to a solidering kit as you will be using this to wire the board.
+* Access to a solidering kit as you will be using this to wire the various boards together.
 * Access to a 3D printer to print out the enclosures, this is not strictly required but a nice to have.

 ## Components required